usnistgov/FederalProfile-8259A/_8259-Control/event.md

 ## Policies and procedures for protecting information from unauthorized access, modification, and deletion.

-Policies and procedures provide the details necessary to implement management and operational controls for protecting information obtained from IOT device, and associated systems and intrusion-monitoring tools, from unauthorized access, modification, and deletion.
+Policies and procedures provide the details necessary to implement management and operational controls for protecting information obtained from IoT devices, and associated systems and intrusion-monitoring tools, from unauthorized access, modification, and deletion.
 Controls that may be necessary:

 **Manufacturer:**